barotto/IBMulator/BUILD_WINDOWS.md

 `make -j4`

 ### Installation
-In order to use the program you need to install it first.
+In order to use the program you'll need to install it first.

 This is the needed directory structure: